-The Office of Faith Formation will use email as the PRIMARY means by which information will be communicated to parents.
+The Office of Faith Formation will use email and texts via Flocknote as the PRIMARY means by which information will be communicated to parents.
 To ensure delivery of emails to your Inbox, please add us to your Safe Senders List or Address Book.

 The Faith Formation office, along with the Church Universal, strives to maintain open communication with all who participate in Faith Formation sessions.
-We also encourage catechists and parents to keep each other informed of a child's progress through informal contact at the beginning and end of each session.
+We also encourage catechists and parents to keep each other informed of a child's progress.